samdark/sitemap/README.md

   Default is 1000.
 If you have more memory consider increasing it.
 If 1000 URLs doesn't fit, decrease it.
 - `setUseIndent($bool)`.
 Sets if XML should be indented.
 Default is true.
-- `setGzip($bool)`.
+- `setUseGzip($bool)`.
 Sets whether the resulting sitemap files will be gzipped or not.
   Default is `false`. `zlib` extension must be enabled to use this feature.

-There is one method to configure `Index` instance:
+There is a method to configure `Index` instance:

-- `setGzip($bool)`.
+- `setUseGzip($bool)`.
 Sets whether the resulting index file will be gzipped or not.
   Default is `false`. `zlib` extension must be enabled to use this feature.

 Running tests